telerik/winforms-docs/themes/advanced-topics/adding-custom-redistributable-themes-to-your-application/creating-a-theme-component.md

 {{endregion}}

-Please note that your class should inherit RadThemeComponentBase.
+Please note that your class should inherit __RadThemeComponentBase__.
 As to the path string, it is constructed as follows: *"ProjectDefaultNamespace.ContainingFolderName.CustomTheme.tssp"* .
 The ContainingFolderName is only needed if the tssp file is in folder in the project structure (C# only).
 Regarding VB.NET, even if the theme file is in a folder, you should not include the folder name in the path string.

 When you compile the project, you will be able to drag this component to the forms in all the projects in you solution which will load the corresponding theme, both runtime and design time.